BrentOzarULTD/soddi/README.md

 soddi
 =====

 StackOverflow Data Dump Importer.
-Forked from https://bitbucket.org/bitpusher/soddi/ because abandonware is sad.
+Forked from https://bitbucket.org/bitpusher/soddi/ after the original author passed away.

+This app takes the Stack Exchange Data Dump XML files after you've downloaded them from here: https://archive.org/details/stackexchange

+And loads them into a database.
+If you don't want to hassle with this, just grab the Stack Overflow database in Microsoft SQL Server format from here: https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/

 Using It
 --------

-- Create a folder to hold the extracted XML files (e.g. `C:\Users\jeremiah\Desktop\Export`)
+- Create a folder to hold the extracted XML files (e.g. `C:\TEMP`)
-- Extract files into a separate folder per StackExchange site (e.g. `072013 Android`).
+- Extract files into a separate folder per StackExchange site (e.g. `122017 Stack Overflow`).
 The MMYYYY format is important.
 - Fire up the `soddi.exe`
 - Select the extracted XML folder in the **Source** text box.
 - Select the Sites you want to import